Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Introduction

 where the right-hand side admits a probabilistic representation involving the consideration of two correlated Gaussian Multiplicative Chaos (GMC in the sequel) measures.
 Computing such correlation functions can therefore be understood as an integrability statement for the GMC.

 The present document represents a major step towards the achievement of this program in that it provides a probabilistic derivation of key objects that naturally arise when considering Toda three-point correlation functions, the so-called \emph{reflection coefficients}.
-Indeed it is assumed in the physics literature that such coefficients allow to relate Toda Vertex Operators with same quantum weights, or put differently that there exists a family of transformations $\hat s:\R^2\to\R^2$ indexed by elements $s$ of the Weyl group associated to $\mathfrak{g}$ (see Subsection~\ref{subsection_background} and Section~\ref{sec:whittaker} for more background) such that for $\alpha\in\R^2$
+Indeed it is assumed in the physics literature that such coefficients allow to relate Toda Vertex Operators with same quantum weights, by which is meant that there exists a family of transformations $\hat s:\R^2\to\R^2$ indexed by elements $s$ of the Weyl group associated to $\mathfrak{g}$ (see Subsection~\ref{subsection_background} and Section~\ref{sec:whittaker} for more background) such that for $\alpha\in\R^2$

-where $R_s(\alpha)\in\R$ is a reflection coefficient, whose expression has been predicted in the physics literature~\cite{reflection_simplylaced, refl_non_simply_laced, Fat_refl}.
+where recall that the $V_\alpha$ are Toda Vertex Operators while $R_s(\alpha)\in\R$ is a reflection coefficient, whose expression has been predicted in the physics literature~\cite{reflection_simplylaced, refl_non_simply_laced, Fat_refl}.
 In particular this would imply that the probabilistically defined three-point correlation functions $C_\gamma(\alpha_1,\alpha_2,\alpha_3)$ should satisfy a relation of the form

 for any such $s$.
 However one subtle issue in the above expression is that for $s\neq Id$, $C_\gamma(\alpha_1,\alpha_2,\alpha_3)$ and $C_\gamma(\hat s\alpha_1,\alpha_2,\alpha_3)$ cannot both make sense probabilistically speaking.
-In this document we provide a probabilistic representation of certain Toda reflection coefficients and motivate how a meaning can be given to such expressions even within this probabilistic framework.
+In this document we provide a probabilistic representation of certain Toda reflection coefficients and motivate how a meaning can be given to the reflection relation~\eqref{eq:refl_rel} even within this probabilistic framework, in the same fashion as in the probabilistic approach towards Liouville CFT (see~\cite[Lemma 10.5]{KRV_DOZZ}).